top of page

 • By plane:

-• Fly from Vancouver or Prince Rupert to Masset or Sandspit.
+• Fly from Vancouver to Masset or Sandspit.
 Flight time is around 1-2 hours.

 • Getting around on island: